 - Magie has been playing the congas for more than 10 years, and is always striving to improve.

-- She’s lived abroad in both Mexico and Portugal and is fluent in Spanish and Portuguese.
+- She’s lived abroad in both Mexico and Brazil, and is fluent in Spanish and Portuguese.

 - Magie has two daughters, ages 8 and 5, and loves the opportunities to bring them to campus.